 I have never been on safari like this before.
 The planning was easy, communication was top notch and both of our lodges were spectacular.
 I would recommend Yellow Zebra Safaris to anyone looking to plan that once in a lifetime trip, or for any reason for that matter!

-When the end of your safari is met with a lovely note like this you know you’re in the right hands!
+When the end of your safari in Kenya is met with a lovely note like this you know you’re in the right hands!